DavesCodeMusings/raspberry-cobbler/docs/phase7.md

 ### Creating password and group files
 In the previous phase, we created a minimalist _/etc/passwd_ and _/etc/group_ to be able to test SSH logins.
 This approach worked, but has the disadvantage of not using the more secure _/etc/shadow_ for password storage.

-We'll wipe out the old information and create new empty files.
+We'll wipe out the old information and create new, empty files.
 Using tools like _adduser_ and _passwd_ will take care of adding the account information in the right places.
 But, we will need to set the permissions on _/etc/shadow_ so only _root_ can read it.

-The following commands create empty files.
+The following commands create the files.

 ```
 ~ # > /etc/passwd